Dallakjan/wise/README.md

 App is designed for mobiles devices!

+App is comparing prices of products from inputs.
+App get prices from cloud firestore.

+The idea was to make the cheapest shopping as it is possible.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).